-Applicants who meet the academic CGPA requirement but do not have any of the additional requirements may qualify for entry to the MBA program after completion of the MBA Foundation courses.
-They must earn a grade of B (GPA 3.0) or better on each Foundation course in order to continue into the MBA program.
+Students must earn a grade of B (GPA of 3.0) or better on each Foundation course in order to continue into the MBA program.

 Students required to take ENGL 080 Academic Writing Fundamentals in their Foundation term may complete MBAF 501 Business and Academic Writing concurrently with their first term of the MBA program.